Orange County Wrongful Death Attorney

 - Stepchildren of the deceased

 Wrongful death claims differ from homicide charges in that wrongful death is a civil claim brought by the survivors of the decedent, while homicide is a criminal charge that is brought by the state.
 The award to family members in a wrongful death case is for expenses that they have incurred due to the loss of the loved one.
 By contrast, the consequences of a homicide case are prison time and fines.
 In California, family members can file a wrongful death claim against a person even if that person is also facing criminal charges.
+Knowing the statute of limitations for wrongful death claim in California is something Aitken * Aitken * Cohn can help you understand also.

 Both economic and non-economic damages can be recovered through the filing of a wrongful death claim.
 Some of those damages include: